Community Health

 • The Community Bargaining Association (CBA) agreement is negotiated with the Health Employers Association of BC (HEABC).

-• Total workers covered by the agreement: almost 26,000.
+• Total workers covered by the agreement: over 27,000.

 • About 10,000 members of the CBA belong to six other unions including UFCW, HEU, HSA, CUPE, USWA and BCNU.

-• The previous CBA collective agreement took effect April 1, 2022 and expired on March 31, 2025.
+• The new collective agreement is effective April 1, 2025 to March 31, 2029.